I received product in exchange for my honest review. All opinions are 100% honest and my own.

-On the other hand, I have been known to seriously skimp on things like clothes, shoes, toothbrushes, entertainment, etc. One time my frugality got so bad that I did something totally inappropriate that could have been solved with wrapping paper.
+On the other hand, I have been known to seriously skimp on things like clothes, shoes, toothbrushes, entertainment, etc.

 Not spending money is kind of my thing.
 But there is one area of home decor where I’m decidedly unfrugal.
 And that, my friends, is my bed sheets.

 In the past, I’ve started my sheet shopping sojourns at the place all frugal shopping trips begin: Walmart.
 I begin my lament by asking why all the dang sheets are polyester.
 I scour the shelves to find the only Better Homes and Garden set that is actually 100% cotton.

 I get it home and am proud of myself.
 No sweating in a pool of polyester nightmares.
 Just cotton goodness.
 I grab the same pillow I’ve been clinging to for years and drift off into dreamland.